|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 As the Ottensmeyer Plan implementation issues are better identified, the regulatory issues are overcome and younger science/engineering/technical personnel are trained it is likely that the Xylene/MFI interests will be absorbed into a Canadian organization that is equipped to source and efficiently manage the required long term insurance/pension fund financing.

-There is no point in seeking such long term financing until the unknowns in steps #1 to #24 above are resolved and until there is a sufficient price on fossil carbon emissions to make the cost of FNR supplied electricity competitive with the cost of electricity supplied by combustion of natural gas.
+There is no point in seeking such long term financing until steps #1 to #27 above are fully resolved and until there is a sufficient price on fossil carbon emissions to make the cost of FNR supplied electricity competitive with the cost of electricity supplied by combustion of natural gas.